intel/yask/README.md

     performance on Intel(R) Xeon(R) Scalable Processors.
 Previous versions used two threads per block by default and used both hyper-threads if they were enabled.
-To configure two hyper-threads to work cooperatively on each block, you now must add the options `-max_threads <N> -inner_threads 2`, where `<N>` is the number of logical CPUs per MPI rank.
+To configure two hyper-threads to work cooperatively on each block, use the option `-inner_threads 2`.
     These changes do not
     apply to Intel(R) Xeon Phi(TM) x200-family processors (KNL), which
-    continue to use all four hyper-threads per core and eight SW threads per block by default (because 2 cores share an L2 cache).
+    continue to use all 4 hyper-threads per core and 8 inner threads by default (because 2 cores share an L2 cache).
   - Intel(R) Xeon Phi(TM) x100-family processors (KNC) are no longer supported.
     (Intel(R) Xeon Phi(TM) x200-family processors (KNL) are still supported.)
   - Python v2 is no longer supported.